Best Gusto Alternatives in 2026

 One thing to note: the HR feature set is more limited than Gusto.
 Onboarding is solid but there are no performance review tools or learning management features.
 If you need a full HR suite alongside payroll, Gusto Plus or Rippling is a better fit.

-QuickBooks Payroll: Best for QuickBooks Online users
+QuickBooks Payroll: best for QuickBooks Online users

 If your books already live in QuickBooks Online (QBO), QuickBooks Payroll is the path of least resistance.
 Payroll runs, tax liabilities, and direct deposit transactions sync into your general ledger automatically, so you skip the manual journal entries that Gusto users handle through a one-way integration.
 For a bookkeeper or accountant closing the month, that native connection cuts reconciliation time and removes a common source of mapping errors.